ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 domain without having to understand the details of any technologies and domains.

 REQ-GRAPH-TRAVERSAL:
-: Topology graph traversal.
+: Topology graph traversal.to support both network path queries and other specific use case queries.
-: SIMAP must be optimized for graph traversal for paths and for graph traversal for the specific use case queries.
+This means that the SIMAP must provide an efficient means to retrieve network paths, to accommodate the difficulty operators experiences when retrieving network paths via the chain termination-point->link->termination-point, without having a direct adjacency relation.
-This means that only providing link nodes and source and sink relationships to termination-points may not be sufficient, we may need to have the direct relationship between the termination points or nodes.
+Additionally, SIMAP must enable efficient retrieval of the data required by other use case queries.

 REQ-TOPOLOGY-ABSTRACTION:
 : Navigation across the abstraction levels.